DevKingKev/exercises_javascript_assessment_multiple_choice/DEVELOPER_QUICKSTART.md

 - **Composables**: useTimer for assessment countdown

 ### API Endpoints (Express Server)
-- `GET http://localhost:3001/api/assessments` — List all available assessments
+- `GET http://localhost:3001/api/assessments/:language` — List assessments for a language (e.g. `/api/assessments/javascript`)
-- `GET http://localhost:3001/api/assessment/:difficulty/:id` — Load specific assessment
+- `GET http://localhost:3001/api/assessment/:language/:difficulty/:id` — Load specific assessment (preferred)

+Notes:
+- The server previously supported a query-style `GET /api/assessments?language=...` endpoint; that form has been removed.
+Use the path-style endpoints above.
+- For backwards compatibility, the server still exposes a legacy single-assessment route `GET /api/assessment/:difficulty/:id` which will look for assessments in the older non-language layout.

 ### State Management
 - **Pinia stores** handle all application state